 "I can't run and I can't drink through a straw, but I can stand on stage and tell jokes - I can do things that other people can't do.
-The Shakespeare Schools Festival offers all young people, no matter how different their set of cans and cant's, a wonderful opportunity to challenge themselves and discover their talents through performing Shakespeare to a paying audience in a professional theatre."
+Shakespeare Schools Festival offers all young people, no matter how different their set of cans and can'ts, a wonderful opportunity to challenge themselves and discover their talents through performing Shakespeare to a paying audience in a professional theatre."

 Author of the legendary His Dark Materials trilogy, Philip Pullman wrote his first book in 1972 and shows no sign of slowing down.

 "The power of theatre to change the lives of young people who take part is familiar to any drama teacher.
 When you add the greatest genius of the stage, and give children the chance to inhabit his immense characters and dramatic situations in a setting where the highest professional standards are a matter of daily practice, the result is almost miraculous."

 Lord PuttnamFilm Producer